CuriousOne23/WhenMathPrays/thought_simulator/thought_sim_arch_overview.md

 - modularity
 - domain extensibility
 - hardware independence
-- low‑cost training
+- low-cost training
 - scalable deployment
 - dramatically lower memory and power requirements

+TS is designed to model cognition as a **structured, stateful, and inspectable process**, rather than as a statistical prediction engine.
+Its reliance on explicit operators, persistent state, and deterministic transitions enables a level of clarity, reproducibility, and governance that transformer-based systems cannot provide.

+The architectural advantages of TS - including O(1) inference cost, natural parallelism, horizontal scalability, and DRAM-only operation - position it as a practical foundation for:

+- long-lived cognitive agents
+- embedded and edge deployments
+- regulated and safety-critical environments
+- privacy-preserving on-device intelligence
+- domain-specific reasoning systems
+- cost-sensitive or power-constrained applications

-This document provides the high‑level conceptual foundation for TS.
-Future documents will detail:
+Future documents will expand on:

 - operator taxonomy
 - TP vector specification
 - routing rules
-- entropy model
+- entropy and stability models
 - implementation architecture
 - API contracts
+- verification capsule design

-TS is designed to evolve, but its core principles remain stable:
+TS will continue to evolve, but its core principles remain stable:

-**explicit cognition, persistent state, and transparent dynamics.**
+> **explicit cognition, persistent state, and transparent dynamics.**

 ---